simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 Name of PostgreSQL user | postgres | postgres
 Password of PostgreSQL user | |

-Setting up PostgreSQL is straight forward.
-After entering the values for the PostgreSQL setup you should see the following output: `Database configuration works! 🎆`
+PostgreSQL setup is very simple.
+After entering the PostgreSQL setup values, you should see the following output: `Database configuration works! 🎆`

 Question | Answer | Default
 --------|------|--------